Seahawks take CB Tre Brown in the 4th round of the NFL draft

 “Size never meant anything to me,” said Brown, adding that Seattle is “getting a guy with a great scrappy mentality.”

+And analysts say Brown made up for lack of size with overall athleticism, toughness and speed.
+He clocked a 4.4 40 at OU’s Pro Day earlier this year.

+NFL Network analyst Daniel Jeremiah called Brown “competitive and feisty,” a description that also has well fit many Seahawks of the past.

-Seattle has five veteran cornerbacks on its roster but none with contracts that last beyond the 2021 season.
+Seattle has five veteran cornerbacks on its roster but none with contracts that last beyond the 2021 season which made cornerback a popular position for analysts to expect the Seahawks to address in the draft.

 Seattle also has a somewhat uncertain nickel position, a spot that was manned largely by Ugo Amadi when the 2021 season ended but also played at times by Reed and Marquise Blair, who began the season there before suffering a knee injury.

-The pick of Brown could mean a move back to safety for Blair.
+The pick of Brown might foreshadow a move back to safety for Blair.

-Brown had 33 starts for the Sooners with four interceptions, three coming last season.
+Brown had 33 starts for the Sooners in four seasons (he could have returned for another year but declared for the draft after the season) with four interceptions, three coming last season.
+He made his first start in 2018 five days after the death of his mother, Beverly Brewer.

+Brown was also a mainstay on special teams for the Sooners, returning 55 kickoffs in his career for 1,207 yards — he earned second-team All-Big 12 honors as a kick returner in 2018 — and was considered one of the better gunners coming into the draft.

+“When you say what position I play I just say I’m an athlete,” Brown said.
+“I do special teams really well.
+When I get on the field I’m going to give it my all — kickoff, return whether it’s guarding you on the punt return as well.
+Every time I get out here I’m going to try to destroy you, be the fastest guy out there and just make those plays.
+So I pride myself on special teams just like defense.”

+And like Seattle’s first pick in the draft on Friday, receiver D’Wayne Eskridge, Brown was considered to have had an impressive Senior Bowl week that caught the eyes of the Seahawks.
+Brown said he played mostly on the inside during the Senior Bowl, which might further foreshadow that he could start his Seattle career as a nickel.

+“The game was practice for me,” said Brown, who was named the top defensive back of the American team at the Senior Bowl.
+“I came in there had one mindset, that was to do my job, be me, be the best that I can be.
+And I took over from day one, I felt like.
+They told me I led the team in PBUs (pass break ups), and also had the most interceptions at the Senior Bowl.
+So man that just shows you what kind of player i am I’m a competitive player, I do a lot of things and I pride myself on being one of the best DBs here regardless of my size.”

 He is a native of Tulsa, Oklahoma, the same hometown as receiver Tyler Lockett.
-Brown said his father went to high school with Lockett’s father, Kevin.
+Brown said his father went to high school with Lockett’s father, Kevin, and his family and the Lockett’s have stayed in contact through the years.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.